Nitesh0ne/DevopsNote/Terraform/TERRAFORM.md

 ```

 ## **TERRAFORM WORKSPACES:**
-Workspace is used to isloate the envs.
+Workspace is used to isloate the environmen.
 In real time we create infra for envs by using workspace only.
 By default we have a default workspace.
 The work is not going to effect from one workspace to another workspace.